 "Higher qualification" when used in reference to an employee means a qualification entitling the employee to registration under the vocational scope of practice under HPCAA and/or granted by specialist body (college).
 Higher qualification relates to a registrar passing the final examination component set by the specialist body (college) or such other qualifications as are recognised by the Employer in the individual case.
+From 18 April 2022 "Higher qualification" when used in reference to an employee means a qualification or an examination relevant to progression along the stepped training pathway to achieve a vocational scope of practice under HPCAA and/or granted by specialist body (college).
+Each higher qualification step relates to a registrar passing each of the examinations set by the specialist body (college) or such other qualifications as are recognised by the Employer in the individual case.

-"House Surgeon" means a medical officer during the first two years of employment after graduation.

-"Leave year" means the 12 month period commencing on and from the date or anniversary of the medical officer's appointment.

-"Locum" is a casual employee who is employed to cover an absent RMO for periods of up to 1 month.
+- "House Officer" means a medical officer during the first two years of employment after graduation. - "Leave year" means the 12 month period commencing on and from the date or anniversary of the medical officer's appointment. - "Locum" is a casual employee who is employed to cover an absent RMO for periods of up to 1 month.
 Locums shall be paid as a minimum at the additional duties rate.
-Locums shall not be entitled to the following provisions:

-- Reimbursement of annual practising certificate

-- Reimbursement of costs of training

-- The provisions of clause 15.5

-"Medical Officer" means any medical practitioner who is registered in any capacity under the Health Practitioners Competence Assurance Act (or any act passed in substitution).

-"NZRDA" or the "RDA" means the New Zealand Resident Doctors Association.

-"On call" means a period during which a RMO is not required to be continuously on duty but required by the employing District Health Board to be available to be called back for duty.

-"On duty" means a period during which a RMO is required by the Employer to be at a recognised workplace for the purpose of carrying out RMO's duties.

-"One in one (1:1) roster" means that in addition to the basic 40 hours a week, the RMO is rostered to be available to work every week night and every weekend.

-"One in two (1:2) roster" means that in addition to the basic 40 hours a week, the RMO is rostered to be available to work one week night in two and one weekend in two.

-"Part time employee" means an employee, other than a casual employee, who works on a regular basis but less than whole time.

-"Qualified" (when used in reference to junior dental officers) means possessing a qualification which entitles the holder to registration in New Zealand under the Dental Act 1988.

-"Registrar" means a medical officer whose position is, for the purposes of this Collective Agreement designated by the Employer, as that of registrar, and who, before the appointment as registrar, has been employed either -

-- (a) As a house surgeon for two years; or - (b) As a house surgeon for one year and engaged for one year in other medical services as a medical practitioner.
+Locums shall not be entitled to the following provisions: - · Reimbursement of annual practising certificate - · Reimbursement of costs of training - The provisions of clause 15.5 - "Medical Officer" means any medical practitioner who is registered in any capacity under the Health Practitioners Competence Assurance Act (or any act passed in substitution). - "NZRDA" or the "RDA" means the New Zealand Resident Doctors Association. - "On call" means a period during which a RMO is not required to be continuously on duty but required by the employing District Health Board to be available to be called back for duty. - "On duty" means a period during which a RMO is required by the Employer to be at a recognised workplace for the purpose of carrying out RMO's duties. - "One in one (1:1) roster" means that in addition to the basic 40 hours a week, the RMO is rostered to be available to work every week night and every weekend.
+"One in two (1:2) roster" means that in addition to the basic 40 hours a week, the RMO is rostered to be available to work one week night in two and one weekend in two. - "Part time employee" means an employee, other than a casual employee, who works on a regular basis but less than whole time. - "Qualified" (when used in reference to junior dental officers) means possessing a qualification which entitles the holder to registration in New Zealand under the Dental Act 1988. - "Registrar" means a medical officer whose position is, for the purposes of this Collective Agreement designated by the Employer, as that of registrar, and who, before the appointment as registrar, has been employed either - - (a) As a house officer for two years; or - (b) As a house officer for one year and engaged for one year in other medical services as a medical practitioner.